Mines in wake of Russian retreat keep Kyiv unsafe: Zelenskyy | Law-Order

 On Friday, the Kremlin accused Ukraine of launching a helicopter attack on a fuel depot on Russian soil.

-Ukraine denied responsibility for the fiery blast at the civilian oil storage facility on the outskirts of the city of Belgorod, about 25 kilometres (16 miles) from the Ukraine border.
+Ukraine denied responsibility for the fiery blast at the civilian oil storage facility on the outskirts of the city of Belgorod, about 25 kilometres from the Ukraine border.

 If Moscow's claim is confirmed, it would be the war's first known attack in which Ukrainian aircraft penetrated Russian airspace.